Retail Statistics: Brick and Mortar Stores vs the Rise of Ecommerce

 The common trend we see is that during the pandemic it was assumed online business would completely takeover, and physical stores would become a thing of the past.

-But this last year has seen a resurgence of the brick and mortar store, with many people seeking not just an enjoyable shopping experience, but more of an unique shopping experience for their time and money.
+But the following years have seen a resurgence of the brick and mortar store, with many people seeking not just an enjoyable shopping experience, but more of an unique shopping experience for their time and money.

 For example, I went into a large Nike store the other day and was blown away by the light displays, screens, large open spaces with glass cases filled with the wildest shoes I’ve ever seen.
 This is the kind of thing big businesses are gearing towards with store design, the “wow factor.”